shipmunkdev/bobax/README.md

-# Getting Started with Create React App
+# Getting Started with Boba X

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Ensure the project is following [Airbnb](https://github.com/airbnb/javascript/tree/master/react) styleguide.

+Folder/file structure has been pre-made for reference.

 ## Available Scripts